 - Provided a good ground knowledge for better environmental resource management.

-The Centre for International Economics (CIE) was commissioned by the Australian Academy of Science and the Office of the Australian Chief Scientist to research and develop estimates of the economic benefits of recent advances in science.
+The Australian Academy of Science and the Office of the Australian Chief Scientist commissioned the Centre for International Economics (CIE) to research and develop estimates outlining the economic benefits of recent scientific advances.

 What impact does science have on the economy?

 Over time, improving our knowledge in the fields of maths, physics and biology becomes crucial in order to improve the production of goods and services – such as labour, capital, material and systems.

 The use of new knowledge makes those components more productive, allowing the economy to expand in two major ways.

 - Production has increased due to more output produced for every bit of input.
 Thanks to the recent knowledge gained from the three sciences, 14.2% of production in the economy now uses these methods.
 If those advances didn’t occur, production would be lost.